coolchem/raappid/README.md

 ### How to use

-Raappid is a project scaffolding tool, which uses predifined or user defined templates to scaffold your project.
+Raappid is a project scaffolding tool, which uses predefined or user defined templates to scaffold your project.

 ##### Command